filip26/titanium-json-ld/README.md

-# json-ld
+# JSON-LD 1.1
-A JSON-LD 1.1 Processor for Java
+A processor and API for Java